Consensys/doc.teku/docs/get-started/start-teku.md

 **Exit Code 1**

-This code indicates a scenario where Teku has exited with a fatal error, however restarting Teku without changes is a logical step in correcting it.
+This code indicates a scenario where Teku has exited with a fatal error; however, restarting Teku without changes is a logical step in correcting it.
 This code represents the error is related to something external to Teku.

 Example: If the beacon chain controller has issues starting P2P services on a particular port, the system will exit with a fatal error code of 1.
 This could correct itself with a restart.

 Example 2: If the migrate database command does not successfully migrate the database, Teku will exit with a code 1 fatal error.
-Restarting Teku should correct this.
+Restarting the system could correct this.

 **Exit Code 2**